Coffee Shop Equipment Financing: Options for Funding Your Café

 and the BW Team — Bellwether Shop Roaster

-Equipment represents a significant portion of coffee shop startup costs—typically $20,000–$60,000 for a standard café, more if you add roasting.
-Most new owners don't have that much cash available, making equipment financing essential for getting open.
+Equipment represents a significant portion of coffee shop startup costs — typically $20,000–$60,000 for a standard café, more if you add roasting.
+Most new owners don't have that much cash available, which makes equipment financing essential for getting open.
+This guide covers your financing options: traditional loans, equipment-specific financing, leasing, and alternative funding sources, plus how to evaluate which approach fits your situation.

 SBA loanLarger amounts, lower rates7–25 years, 6–10%Low rates, long termsSlow, paperwork heavy